Azure/AKS-Edge/tools/scripts/AksEdgeQuickStart/README.md

     .\AksEdgeAzureSetup.ps1 -jsonFile $aidejson -spContributorRole -spCredReset
     ```

-   - Note that this will prompt for an interactive login session to create the required resource group, service principal account in the azure subscription.
+   - Note that this will prompt for an interactive login session to create the required resource group(`aksedge-rg`), service principal account (`aksedge-sp`) in the azure subscription.

 4. Downloads the AKS Edge Essentials MSI, installs it and deploys `SingleMachineCluster` using the `Start-AideWorkflow` function.
    - This function invokes `Install-AksEdgeHostFeatures` that installs all the required OS features and policy settings on the host machine.
 A restart will be triggered when the Hyper-V feature is enabled and when this occurs, the script needs to be re-run to continue further.